Belmullet GP with Covid-19 speaks of ‘fear and dread’ in community as cases surge

 Dr Fergal Ruane loses count of number of local people he has referred for coronavirus testing

-Dr Fergal Ruane tested positive on Friday of last week and has continued to work.
+Dr Fergal Ruane tested positive on Friday of last week and has continued to work by phone.
 Photograph: Stephen Collins/Collins

 A GP in Belmullet, Co Mayo, who has Covid-19 himself, has been unable to keep up with the large numbers of local people testing positive for the disease.

-Dr Fergal Ruane has referred so many people to be tested he has stopped counting them.
+Dr Fergal Ruane, who has continued to work by phone, has referred so many people to be tested he has stopped counting them.

 “I have just pages upon pages on my referral list.
 I am not even sure how many of my own patients are positive,” he said.